releases-rs/releases-rs/README.md

 cargo run
 ```

-This will take a while, but when done you will have your generated pages in `hugo/rust-changelogs/public`.
+When done you will have your generated pages in `hugo/rust-changelogs/public`.

 ### Serving Locally